garrettpauls/Air-Cannon/README.rst

-Air Cannon is a simple program launcher that enables easy launching of programs with specific environment variable configurations.
+Air Cannon is a simple program launcher that allows programs to be launched with program-specific environment variables.

 Requirements
 ============